Donald Trump Will Use Twitter For Policy Announcements, Even Though ‘No Computer Is Safe’

 “You know, if you have something really important, write it out and have it delivered by courier, the old-fashioned way,” Trump said, according to Al Jazeera.“Because I’ll tell you what: no computer is safe.”

 Despite Trump’s famous use of Twitter to make campaign announcements, claim credit for good economic news and attack his critics, Trump claimed that computers simply cannot be secure.
-Though he acknowledged a lack of online security, Trump said it was ‘unfair’ to say Russia was behind the hacking of the Democratic National Committee.
+Though he acknowledged a lack of online security, Trump said it was “unfair” to say Russia was behind the hacking of the Democratic National Committee.

 Trump and his team have consistently rejected claims that Russia and its president, Vladimir Putin, were responsible for the DNC email hack or that Russian agents interfered in the election to help secure Donald Trump’s victory.